 The Stumbling Steer opened its doors for both lunch and dinner in February, 2014, occupying a rambling edifice which housed The Quarters since 1994.
 There are few, if any, vestiges of The Quarters in sight.
 Thematically, The Stumbling Steer is a mishmash of western ranch meets neo-modern.
 Just above the entrance to the yawning complex is an elevated water tank emblazoned with the gastropub’s moniker.
 A sprawling covered patio increases the restaurant’s 270-seat capacity.
 The interior is cavernous, segmented into a bar area and a dining area although you can eat at both.
 It’s a brightly lit space.
 Seating is just beyond personal space proximity and is more functional than it is comfortable.
 The ambiance is festive (or you can translate that to “noisy” if you’d like) and fun.

 The Stumbling Steer is the brainchild of a quintumvirate of friends who understand and appreciate good food (gastronomes) and good craft beers (cerevisaphiles).
-One of the five partners is Chef Thanawat Bates who’s got major chef creds, having guided culinary teams at several four- and five-star and five-diamond resorts in highly competitive culinary markets.
-As a partner at The Stumbling Steer, Chef T. has the opportunity to stamp his imprint on the Duke City’s burgeoning gastropub scene.
-He’s a stickler for “made from scratch” cooking.
-Everything from jams and sauces to croutons and butters are made on the premises.
+One of the five founding partners was Chef Thanawat Bates who’s got major chef creds, having guided culinary teams at several four- and five-star and five-diamond resorts in highly competitive culinary markets.
+Chef T. has since moved on, but his imprint on the menu and culinary standards remains.

 The Stumbling Steer’s menu exemplifies what gastropubs are all about, offering some of the bar and pub foods with which diners are familiar, but up-scaling them with gourmet qualities and inventive touches.
 Why, for example, offer the ubiquitous starter of French fries when you can let diners enjoy Southwestern Poutine (French fries, cheese curd, green chile, gravy and jalapeño)?
 Why visit another pub which might serve a standard lettuce, pickle and tomato burger when you can get The Stumbling Steer Burger (half-pound of Angus beef, pastrami, mushrooms, onions, Gruyere cheese, house sauce on a Challah bun)?
 Half of the fun of the dining adventure is trying something you may not have had before–something creative and different.